-So, you want to find a real data entry job from home and you’re wondering if any actually exist?
+So, you’re combing through data entry jobs from home and you’re wondering if any legit ones actually exist?

 Great question.
 The short answer is yes.